nilearn/nilearn/nilearn/datasets/description/Megatrawls.rst

 -----
-Contains network matrices data of two types, full correlation and partial correlation which were estimated using each subject specific timeseries signals extracted from group of ICA nodes or parcellations.
+Contains network matrices data of two types, full correlation and partial correlation which were estimated using each subject specific timeseries signals extracted from group of :term:`ICA` nodes or parcellations.
 In total, 461 functional connectivity datasets were used to obtain these matrices and is part of HCP Megatrawls release.